-The St. Paul Abilities Network is a key provider of supports to people in St. Paul and district.
+S.P.A.N. is a major provider of support services to people in St. Paul and the surrounding area.
 As well, certain program resources are available on a regional basis.

-Also known as a Snoozelen multi-sensory environment feature is available for minimal cost to the community.
-A specially designed ‘sensory therapy’ resources, the soft room is a comfortable, quiet space for any age group to refocus and calm.
-Evidence suggests Snoozelen facilities are particularly effective with people who live with Autism or Dementia, helping to stimulate focus and attention while removing distractions.
-Generally the soft room will be booked in advance for half an hour to 1 hour intervals.
+Also known as a Snoozelen multi-sensory environment room, is available for minimal cost to the public.
+A specially designed ‘sensory therapy’, the soft room is a comfortable, quiet space for any age group looking for a calm place.
+Evidence suggests Snoozelen facilities are particularly effective with people who live with Autism or Dementia, helping to stimulate and focus attention while removing distractions.
+The soft room can be booked in advance for half and one hour intervals.

-SPAN is happy to provide community members with a print and video resources to community members.
-SPAN has transferred a significant number of titles to the St. Paul Public Library for easy access.
-SPAN provides a generous grant, from time to time, to the public library to keep titles current.
-Please phone SPAN main office if you are seeking specific titles, as some resources are in use and available through our office.
+S.P.AN. is happy to provide community members with printed and video resources to community members.
+S.P.A.N. has transferred a significant number of titles to the St. Paul Public Library for easy access.
+S.P.A.N. provides a generous grant, from time to time, to the public library to keep titles current.
+Please contact S.P.A.N. main office if you are seeking specific titles, as some resources are in use and available through our office.

-This program assists adults 18 years and over with acquired brain injury and their families through support, coordination, advocacy, education, and their delivery of supports for community living services.
+This program assists adults with brain injuries and their families through support, coordination, advocacy, education, and delivery of supports for the community.
 Causes of brain injury can include:

 - Traumatic or direct contact force to the head such as motor vehicle accidents, falls, sports injuries and assaults.